 If a player in a match scheduled for more than 90 minutes chooses to take a break, immediately summon a referee.
 The referee will confirm that your opponent is taking a break and mark the score sheet with the time.
 You may also take a break of five (5) minutes or less at this time.
-If your opponent does not return within five (5) minutes of the break start time, summon a referee again and he or she will mark the score sheet with 15 minutes of the break start time, summon a referee again and he or she will mark the score sheet to indicate an automatic loss of the match.
+If your opponent does not return within five (5) minutes of the break start time, summon a referee again and he or she will mark the score sheet with the time and penalty.
+If your opponent does not return with 15 minutes of the break start time, summon a referee again and he or she will mark the score sheet to indicate an automatic loss of the match.